 You can speak with an attorney from the Morris Bart law firm today for free.
 We represent victims of rideshare accidents in Alabama, Arkansas, Louisiana, and Mississippi.

-Call (800) 537-8185 now to get started with your complimentary consultation.
-We will assess your case, determine how we may be able to help, and explain how our contingency fee agreement works.
+Call our office now to get started with your complimentary consultation.
+We will assess your case, determine how we may be able to help and explain how our contingency fee agreement works.

 Questions?Call (800) 537-8185